Gabriel Naddaf: Sexual abuse allegations

+In 2018, the Haifa district prosecutor's office closed the case due to lack of evidence and absence of criminal liability.

 Verbal and physical assault

 At the beginning of December 2013, Naddaf filed a complaint, along with the movement Im Tirtzu with the Knesset Ethics Committee against MK Basel Ghattas (Balad), claiming that the MK: "exploits his immunity to incite against me and threaten me very intensely to make it easier for someone lacking all come and physically hurt me".
 Naddaf noted that in parallel, he filed another complaint on the same subject at the Nazareth police against MK Ghattas.
 On December 6, 2013, just days later, Naddaf's eldest son was attacked by a young Arab from Nazareth, who beat his head and body with an iron rod.
 According to Naddaf, "as I call to integrate our children in Israeli society, the extremists are trying to divide and tear and inciting against me.
 Incitement passed yesterday from verbal threats to physical violence, as their purpose is to intimidate me and my family.
 My wife is afraid to go out, and my second 15-year-old son refuses to go out, fearful that radical activists will also hurt him."